pulumi/docs/pulumi-hugo/STYLE-GUIDE.md

 * Lead with content that excites and engages, end with exactly one call-to-action.
 * Try and save links for the last 75% of the content.
 * Use headings and lists to make content scannable and consumable.
-* Use visauls: code, graphs, videos, architecture diagrams, etc.
+* Use visuals: code, graphs, videos, architecture diagrams, etc.
 * Highlight important points.

 ## Additional Resources